 Do not fit in the travel bag!

-Vidauban Golf Club is the fifteenth course, the most beautiful of all, installed on the flanks of the Massif des Maures south of Vidauban, facing the vineyards.
+Vidauban Golf Course is the fifteenth course, the most beautiful of all, installed on the flanks of the Massif des Maures south of Vidauban, facing the vineyards.
 It was designed by Robert Trent Jones senior who said about it: “This is the route where I had fun because I was left completely free to create”.
 But it does not have a commercial existence, you can only play it at the invitation of one of the members!

 What to see…?

 There is the coast and the hinterland.
 The Côte d’Azur in Var is of rare natural beauty thanks to the two wooded massifs that are the Moors and the Esterel; they descend to the sea where they sometimes fall in escarpments of red rocks and coves of blond sand which make the colors and all the charm of this unique region.
 Near Hyères, the islands, especially the protected Port-Cros, deserve a trip to the sea or even underwater for divers.

 The Var hinterland is no less attractive, especially for those who love Provence and its snail-like villages gathered around their old church and the place for bowlers.
 There are often good restaurants with local products and more and more good “Côtes de Provence” wines which have also created a very attractive road route which takes you on a tour of the Var region from Grimaud to Tourtour or from Fayence to Salernes in passing through Garde Freinet, les Arcs, Lorgues, Entrecasteaux and many others.
 In summer, all these villages are enlivened by patronal festivals where bowls and aioli always have a favorite place.